 Kitchen is under renovation, hence camping stove.
 Updated kitchen snap below!

 Use this recipe as a guide — there are countless ways to make dukkah, and this one, which is nutless, is untraditional.
-If you buy untoasted sesame seeds, toast them as you would the coriander and cumin seeds, until they become fragrant and begin to brown.
+To add nuts, simply toast nuts (almonds, cashews, pistachios) as you would the seeds and coarsely crush or chop them.

 - 3 tablespoons coriander seeds